fogonwater/we-are-here/3_living_things/README.md

 ## 306 Birds of a Feather

 Christopher Robertson from the Ornithological Society of New Zealand supplied a spreadsheet of bird observation data that was used to create their publication Atlas of Bird Distribution in New Zealand 1999–2004.
-We created individual spreadsheets for each species using a custom R script.
+We created individual spreadsheets for each species using a custom R script (`306_birds_feather/viz_bird_species.R`).
+We are unable to provide the data here due to licensing, but a link to the source organisation is provided below.

 The original map coordinates were supplied in the NZMG1949 projection.
 We reprojected the data to NZTM2000 in QGIS.
 The final grid dot maps were created in QGIS and are rendered at a cartographic scale of 1:15,000,000.